JohnGoldsmith/dotnetrdf-wiki/UserGuide-Tools-rdfEditor.md

 ## Screencast

-You can see it in action in the following [[http://www.dotnetrdf.org/content.asp?pageID=rdfEditor%20Demo%20Screencast|Demo Screencast]] - apologies for the somewhat low quality audio and video.
+You can see it in action in the following [Demo Screencast](http://www.dotnetrdf.org/content.asp?pageID=rdfEditor%20Demo%20Screencast) - apologies for the somewhat low quality audio and video.

 **Note:** This reflects the original release of rdfEditor, newer versions have many additional features and improvements such as multi-document editing.